BR7RKR/picture-to-ascii/README.md

 4. Run app with the --help flag to check if it works

 Manual approach (not recommended):
-  1. Go to releases and find `.tar.gz` file there
+  1. Go to [releases]("https://github.com/BR7RKR/picture-to-ascii/releases") and find `.tar.gz` file for macOs there;
-  2. Download this file
+  2. Download this file;
-  3. Double tap the file to get the app
+  3. Double tap the file to get the app;
-  4. Run terminal and write the following command
+  4. Run terminal and write the following command;
   ```bash
   sudo xattr -r -d com.apple.quarantine ./pictoascii
   ```
-  5. Run app with the --help flag to check if it works
+  5. Run app with the --help flag to check if it works;

 ### Windows